Bolu-Tife-dev/Weatherify/README.md

 <br>

-<h3>This is a multi-responsive weather application that makes use of Open Weather API</h3>
+<h3>This is a multi-responsive weather application built with ReactJS and CSS that makes use of Open Weather API</h3>

 <br>